-But, more than anything else, start with a rug or a work of art.
-It is extremely difficult to put together an entire room, and then, as an almost afterthought, think, "Wow, now we need to go find an area rug", and try to find something that fits right into that perfect slot.
+But, more than anything else, start with a designer rug or a work of art.
+It is extremely difficult to put together an entire room, and then, as an almost afterthought, think, "Wow, now we need to go find a designer rugs", and try to find something that fits right into that perfect slot."

-2. Use the best rugs to help you balance the colors of the room
+2. Look for Oushak rugs reproduction in colors that will help you balance the colors of the fabrics and walls.

 The very best rugs suggest a balance of color, how to use it, where to place it in the room, and where to go from there.
 This actually simplifies the process.

-3. Use a soft palette Oushak carpet with interesting texture to enhance the mix.
+3. Use a soft palette Oushak rug with interesting texture to enhance the mix.